 As a preview of my upcoming series of panels at VO Atlanta 2017, I will be profiling each panelist in the coming days, getting to know who they are and what they bring to the table as leaders in our industry.
 We begin with Cliff Zellman, king of Automotive VO, and a legendary demo producer.

-JMC: You have built a niche for yourself in the Automotive voiceover space.
-How did that come about, and what makes Automotive different than other genres of voiceover?
+JMC: You have built a niche in the Automotive voiceover space.
+How did that come about, and what makes Automotive different from other voiceover genres?

 CLIFF: I started off as a rock & roll / R&B audio engineer in L.A.
 After 20 years of 18 hour days, (and a new baby girl,) it was time to shift lifestyles.
 I was offered a position in Dallas with a young and aggressive ad agency specializing in Automotive.
 Wow!
 I loved it.